 4.)
 NGOs and others who want to do a water project also know where to go;

-5. The DWO can indicate where are the most urgent locations;
+5. The DWD can indicate where are the most urgent locations;

 6.)
 Funding is used in an optimal way;

 7.)
-The DWO can keep a stock of all spare parts needed;
+The DWD can keep a stock of all spare parts needed;

 8.)
-The DWO can also keep a stock of pumps as well for direct support.
+The DWD can also keep a stock of pumps as well for direct support.

-We know that many NGOs do not trust or don't like to work with Local Governments for various reasons.
+We know that many NGOs do not like or trust or don't like to work with Local Governments in Africa for various reasons.
 Indeed, there have been some challenges in the past.
-But we stronlgy believe (backed up by many examples) that putting the Local Government in the lead for planning, installation and maintenance, is the best way in the end to have sustainable development.
+But we stronlgy believe (backed up by many examples) that putting the Local Government in the lead of planning, installation and maintenance, is the best way in the end to have sustainable development.
 They will always be there, they will build up the regional institutional memory, while NGOs and the private sector have a tendency to dissapear after a while.

-The day to day operation of the BluePump in a BlueZone is supervised by only 1 person.
-Often this person (Caretaker) is selected in the community by a Water Committee.
+The day to day operation of the BluePump in a BlueZone is best be supervised by only 1 person.
+Often this person (the HPC) is selected in the community by a Water Committee.

 Please note: that this person is NOT supposed to repair the pump, he/she is just responsable for the daily operation, such as opening and closing the pump when needed, organizing the fetching of water in case of high demand, keeping lifestock away from the pump and cleaning of the area around the pump.

-"The Caretaker" takes care of the pump operation.
-Sometimes the Caretaker is paid (about US$ 10,- to max 20 US$ per month) for this activity or not, that is up to the community, or up to the user group of the pump to decide.
+Sometimes the HPC is paid (about US$ 10,- to max 20 US$ per month) for this activity, this is up to the community, or up to the user group of the pump to decide.

-In case it is decided that people should pay a fixed amount per bucket, best is that they pay directly to the Careaker.
+When people should pay a fixed amount per bucket, best is that they pay directly to the HPC.
 In that case we advise to use "BlueCoins" to pay for a bucket of 20 liter of water.
-BlueCoins make payment more easy and can be obtained with the country dealer and with the District administration.
-However, keep in mind that we advise that this payment is ONLY to pay for the salery of the caretaker, so NOT for repairs.
-For 100% transparency, these different costs must always be separated.
+BlueCoins make payment more easy and can be obtained with the BluePump country dealer.

 The Regional Pump Mechanic (RPM).